We spend the whole next day dragging and seeing our energy low. It affects us physically and mentally and can take its toll on everyone around us.

 A cure would mean eliminating the issue.
 Instead, CPAP users continue to wear the mask nightly to help ensure proper sleep.
 Most CPAP users do report an increase of energy and alertness during the day.

 Side effects are usually minor but can include headaches, nasal congestion, sore eyes, and bloating in the abdomen.
 Most people become accustomed to CPAP machines in anywhere from 2 weeks to 3 months.
 Over 50% of patients using a CPAP continue treatment ongoing.

 However, many people find it difficult to cope with CPAP.

 Some of the issues with the CPAP method of treatment are:

 - They require a significant amount of maintenance

 - Patients often find it uncomfortable sleeping with CPAP

-So what other ways can sleep apnea be cured?
+So what other sleep apnea without cpap methods are out there?